KonstH/comp472-a2/README.md

 Additional Notes
 ---

-- If you wish to only run a specific algorithm with a certain heuristic, at the bottom of the file `main.py`, you can comment out or remove all the algorithms there by default and only include the one you wish to use
+- If you wish to only run specific algorithms with a certain heuristic, at the bottom of the file `main.py`, you can comment out or remove all the algorithms there by default and only include the one(s) that you wish to use

-Example, running A* with h1:
+Example, only running A* with h1:

 ```
 for i, puzzle in enumerate(puzzles):